Royal Commission on Intelligence and Security: Terms of reference

 The Governor-General commissioned Justice Robert Marsden Hope on 21 August 1974 on the advice of Whitlam and Murphy.
 The terms of reference were made public by Whitlam in a press release on the same day.
 The most important part of the terms of reference, as Whitlam argued in 1985, was:

 Abolition of ASIO

 The second volume of the Official History of ASIO, edited by David Horner and written by John Blaxland, suggests the Royal Commission could have brought ASIO to an end.
-However, this has since been argued to be incorrect as the Whitlam Government had no intention of disbanding or abolishing ASIO:
+However, this has since been argued to be incorrect as the Whitlam government had no intention of disbanding or abolishing ASIO:

 Labor had rejected the policy of abolishment at its 1971 and 1973 conferences.
 As the US State Department observed secretly, "Seems clear [Whitlam] has no intention of abolishing...
 He will eventually be able to say that he has had a careful inquiry... and might make some organizational or personnel changes."

-The Reports
+Reports

 The Hope Royal Commission delivered eight reports, four of which were tabled in Parliament on 5 May 1977 and 25 October 1977.